Bondage Bed, Suspension Points, and More: 8 Things I’d Want in My Dream Home Dungeon

 Toy Kits for Couples

 Something that’s tremendously popular in the sex toy industry is bundles or kits for couples.
-These typically include two toys, one for each person.
+Some of these sets include two toys, one for each person.
 Sometimes the two products will link up or work together in some way (such as through an app.
 Isn’t technology marvellous?)
+Others include multiple toys, kink and BDSM items, or a mix.

 But these bundles are, with very few exceptions that you really have to go looking for, incredibly cisheteronormative in their marketing and design.
-I’d love to see LGBTQ+ toy manufacturers designing sets and kits for couples with the same genitals… and for couples with different genitals but without the “his & hers” marketing.
+I’d love to see LGBTQ+ toy manufacturers like Arosum designing sets and kits for couples with the same genitals… and for couples with different genitals but without the “his & hers” marketing.

-Be Aware of Other Intersections
+Be Aware of Other Intersections for More Exclusive Sex Toy Design

 Privilege and oppression exists as a huge and complex system of intersecting identities.
 This means that, when designing products with the LGBTQ+ community in mind, it’s important to consider other intersections of identity and experience as well.

 Disability inclusion matters, too, and it’s important to remember that disability doesn’t look just one way.
-Disabled writer, advocate, and sex worker Ruby Rousson writes in this article that “Nearly every toy I’ve come across has not been designed with accessibility in mind.
+Disabled writer, advocate, and sex worker Ruby Rousson writes that “Nearly every toy I’ve come across has not been designed with accessibility in mind.
 Whilst we’re slowly getting there, we’re not there yet.”
 Size, weight, shape, button size and placement, positioning, care and cleaning, and noise are just some of the factors you’ll need to consider when it comes to disability-friendly sex toy design.
 Even then, you should probably avoid claiming that your toy is “good for disabled people” without specifying what that actually means.

 The Words and Images You Use Matter